aperullo/dockerization/readme.md

 ## Part 3 - Advanced Docker Steps and Best practices

 Everything up to this section is enough to get started with dev work.
-This section details some best practices for production, as well as timer-savers.
+This section details some best practices for production, as well as time-savers.
 These are standard things that the platform team does when building services.

 To enable some of these changes a new structure is needed for the project.
 For this section use the contents of the `/advanced` folder.